lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

-The DP0.3 simulation includes hundreds of millions of detections of millions of objects, real and synthetic (see below), including trans-Neptunian objects (TNO), main belt asteroids (MBA), interstellar objects (ISOs), Hildas and Trojan asteroids, long-period comets, and near-Earth objects (NEO).
+The DP0.3 simulation includes hundreds of millions of detections of millions of objects, real and synthetic (see below), including trans-Neptunian objects (TNO), main belt asteroids (MBA), interstellar objects (ISOs), Hildas and Trojan asteroids, long-period comets, and near-Earth objects (NEOs).

 The `ObjectsInField <https://github.com/eggls6/objectsInField>`_ package was used to generate an ephemeris from an object catalog and the Rubin cadence,